BA, MA, MPhil (Cantab), DipArch (Cantab)

 - Postgraduate Mentor

-Mary Ann Steane is an architect by training and a Senior Lecturer in environmental design in architecture.
+Mary Ann Steane is an architect by training and a retired Associate Professor in environmental design in architecture.

-Mary Anne Stearne has a particular interest in architectural pedagogy and the use of architectural light.
+Mary Ann Steane has a particular interest in architectural pedagogy and the way architects deploy natural light.

 Her research on the use of natural light in architecture looks closely at the range of factors that affect perception of the visual environment, examining closely the narratives architects construct concerning light during design development.
 In connection with these studies her 2011 book, The Architecture of Light, reviews daylighting design principles and their architectural interpretation across the period in which the electricity has been an alternative energy source for the lighting of buildings.
 This concern with visual perception is allied to an interest in how architects learn to interpret their surroundings by acquiring embodied as well as abstract knowledge.